ad-si/adriansieber-com/content/2018-05-13_haskell/index.md

 Let's jump to the most important one right away:
 Every single expression in Haskell is statically (i.e. at compile time) typed.

-If you're now thinking of a heavy weight type system like in Java or C++ and are already disgusted, I have good news:
+If you're now thinking of a heavy yet clumsy type system like in Java or C++ and are already disgusted, I have good news:
 Haskell's syntax is very lightweight, more akin to Python, as all types are globally inferred